smamehdi/frontend-dev-test/README.md

  - If the user click "restart", the modal disappear and the board came back in its initial state.
  - if the user click "quit", the user will land on the home page.

-## Optional Requirements

- - Usage of redux
- - Usage of Sass
- - On the new game page, add the possibility to let player choose witch one will have the "0" and the "x" .
- - On the credit page, instead of having an hardcoded credit text bloc, fetch all of the characters name using this api call http://api.tvmaze.com/people/1/castcredits and use the result to fetch all characters name

-## Evaluation Criteria

- - All Requirements are respected and functional.
- - The Html semantic
- - The layout respect the given design
- - The css
- - The way the project is structured (ex: components,  files structures...)
- - You can also add any extra to the application, make sure that they respect the initial requirement and when you will send us your project please mention them.